pigfly/pigfly.github.io/_posts/2014-10-7-road-to-ios-0-dot-6.markdown

 - When user touches a view, the view is sent the message **touchesBegan:withEvent:**
 - It's a view's event handler in the **run loop**

-{% blockquote @developer.BNR  %}
+> When an app is launched, it starts a run loop, or run lifecycle.
+Its job is to listen for events, such as
-When an app is launched, it starts a run loop, or run lifecycle.
-Its job is to listen for events, such as touch.
+> touch.
 When an event occurs, it finds the appropriate handler methods for event.
-Once finished, control returns to the run loop.
+Once finished, control
-{% endblockquote %}
+> returns to the run loop.

 - When **run loop** regains control, it checks a list of "dirty views" - views that need to be re-rendered
 - Then **run loop** then sends the **drawRect:** message to those "dirty views"